Requisitos-de-Software/2023.1-Letterboxd/docs/Verificação e Validação/planejamento.md

 ## Etapa 5

-A tabela a seguir possui as perguntas do checklist que será utilizado para fazer a verificação da Etapa5.
+A tabela 18 a seguir possui as perguntas do checklist que será utilizado para fazer a verificação da Etapa 5.

 | Número | Pergunta                                                                | Resposta |
 | ------ | ----------------------------------------------------------------------- | -------- |